Cardiac arrest is the

 Arielle Trovato, Founder of ECHO

-As a recent graduate of Davidson College, Arielle was driven to combine her love for entrepreneurship, community service, and teaching to make a lasting impact on public health.
-As a pre-health student, EMT, and AHA BLS instructor, she believes that mobilizing and uniting pre-health students around hands-on community interventions is the key to real, sustainable change.
+As a recent graduate of Davidson College, Arielle was driven to combine her love for entrepreneurship, community service, and teaching to make a lasting impact on communities.
+As an EMT and BLS instructor, she believes that mobilizing and uniting pre-health students around hands-on community interventions is the key to real, sustainable change.
+She believes real change happens when passionate individuals unite around a shared mission.
+Collaboration and community are true catalysts for impact.
 Her work reflects a deep commitment to health equity, education, and collaborative problem-solving.

 Peter is a pre-medical student at Davidson College and a certified emergency medical technician (EMT) with a deep passion for community health.
 He thrives on teaching, training, and connecting with others to build stronger, more informed communities.
 Whether he's leading CPR workshops or collaborating on health outreach programs, Peter brings energy and empathy to every initiative.
 His goal is to use medicine not only to treat individuals but to spark broader improvements in public health through education and engagement.